khimaros/freecad-build/README.md

 if you want to enable diffing with `git diff`, copy `.gitattributes` to the project repository and uncomment one of the filters.

 NOTE: `git diff` copies and diffs a single file at a time, so if you are making use of `App::Link` in your assemblies, the diff of the assembly will not reflect changes to linked parts.

+take a look at `.gitignore` and potentially copy that to your repository.

 that's it!